ankitkothe2119/studio/src/README.md

 - **AI-Powered Chatbot**: An intelligent assistant, powered by Google's Gemini model via Genkit, to help users navigate the site and get information quickly.
 - **Modern UI/UX**: Built with a clean, professional design system using shadcn/ui and Tailwind CSS.
 - **Interactive Forms**: User-friendly pop-up forms for donations, volunteering, and partnerships that save data directly to MongoDB.
+- **Admin Panel**: A dedicated dashboard at `/admin` to manage database content, starting with full CRUD (Create, Read, Update, Delete) functionality for team members.

 ## Tech Stack